webplatform/docs/guides/lesser-known_semantic_elements/index.md

 NO-0175 OSLO,<br>NORWAY
 </address></syntaxhighlight>

-Of course, if you are writing XHTML syle syntax rather than HTML, the element should be self-closing, like so: &lt;br /&gt;.
+Of course, if you are writing XHTML style syntax rather than HTML, the element should be self-closing, like so: <syntaxhighlight><br /></syntaxhighlight>

 == Horizontal rules ==